 The following data privacy notice explains the circumstances in which Eurobrake will collect personal data from you, why it is being collected, how we will use it and to whom we might disclose it if necessary.

-Due to the further development of our website, government regulations or the implementations of new technologies, this policy will be reviewed, and may change, from time to time.
-EuroBrake reserves the right to change this data protection information at any time with effect for the future.
+Due to the further development of our website, government regulations or the implementations of new technologies, this policy will be reviewed and may change, from time to time.
+Eurobrake reserve the right to change this data protection information at any time with effect for the future.
 The revised policy will be posted to this page so that you are always aware of the information we collect, how we use it and under what circumstances we disclose it.
-We therefore recommend you read the current data protection information again from time to time.
+We, therefore, recommend you read the current data protection information again from time to time.

 If you have any questions about this privacy notice or how we use your personal data, please contact our Data Protection Officer.

 The purpose of processing your personal information is to allow us to administer your account with us and to provide the products and services you have requested from us.
 In order to enter into an agreement with Eurobrake, you will be required to provide personal data which we will store and use.
 The lawful basis for the processing of this personal data is known as a contractual basis and is necessary by Eurobrake in order to administer your account and to provide the products and services you have requested from us.
 You are obliged to provide this data.
 Failure to provide this personal data may mean we will be unable to execute the contract and could result in termination of our services.

 When engaging Eurobrake you will usually need to disclose the following:

 Address (street, street number, postal code, city and country/region)

 Bank details (account number, account holder and card number)